noir-lang/noir/docs/docs/dev_docs/contracts/setup.md

 ## Set up for aztec.nr contracts

-1. Inside the yarn project you created from the [Sanbox page](../getting_started/sandbox.md), create a sub-folder where the contracts will reside.
+1. Inside the yarn project you created from the [Sandbox page](../getting_started/sandbox.md), create a sub-folder where the contracts will reside.

 ```bash
 mkdir contracts